Who is Laura Bennett?

 My pursuit of German started off very simply and then gradually snowballed into a huge component of my life experiences and self-identity.

 How did it all begin?
 With music. 🙂 I grew up in an English-only household and, at age 14, needed help with the lyrics to a German Art Song, “Die Lotusblume”, that I was learning with my voice teacher.

-I’m from a small, rural village in the midwestern United States and there was literally just one person in my area who could help me with German — a sweet, spunky old woman in her 80s who had been in Germany with the Peace Corps after WWII and subsequently locally taught German for decades.
+I’m from a small, rural village in the midwestern United States and there was literally just one person in my area who could help me with German — a sweet, spunky old woman in her 80s who had been in Germany as a volunteer after WWII and subsequently locally taught German for decades.